jackwillis/militanthistory/_lm_articles/01/canadian-labor-must-fight-for-socialism.md

 problems.
 Their main fight is
 against free trade.
-While it is correct to oppose any deal between US and Canadian capital,it is no alternative to argue for the status quo or more protectionism.
+While it is correct to oppose any deal between US and Canadian capital, it is no alternative to argue for the status quo or more protectionism.